akeneo/pim-helpcenter/content/md/assets/how-to-migrate-from-pam.md

 related: from-PAM-to-new-AM
 ---

-You would like to migrate to our new 4.0 version and you are using the PAM to manage your digital assets?
+You would like to migrate to our new 4.0 version and you are using the PAM to manage your digital assets.

 You have to know that the PAM disappeared in 4.0, and we replaced it with our brand new asset manager!

 But don't worry this step-by-step migration guide is made for you!
 It explains in details how you can migrate your PAM assets to our new 4.0 Asset Manager.